User Guide

 Some example commands you can try:-

-: Retrieve patient’s information based on the prefix you provided.
-In this case, patients with the nameAlex
+get/n Alex: Retrieve patient’s information based on the prefix you provided.
+In this case, patients with the nameAlexwill be displayed. -

 -